fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 This makes absolutely no sense to me, but fixed the problem most of the time.

 3. It is important to always remember that Pytorch uses different tensors for processing the data on a CPU and a GPU.
 The whole tutorial is written for a GPU and will most likely not work on a machine that only has a CPU.
 If you do not have a GPU on your local machine, consider using for example Google Colab.

+4. The scaling of the input images has an effect on the continuous prediction maps of the output images.
+In my case I tried out several cases including:
+- original Worldview-3 values (most pixel values ranging around 0-800)
+- original values divided by 10000
+- original values divided by 2000

+With the original values, the output predictions look quite smooth

+When dividing the original values by 10000 the continuous prediction maps look quite artificial and distorted (showing some sort of gridded structures)

+With dividing the original values by 2000 the continuous predictions maps look relatively smooth again but a little less smooth than the original values